gzpan/Translation-on-Tars-Documents/tars_tup.md

 Immediately followed by an integer data (including header information) indicating the size of the List, followed by a list of elements (Tag is 0)

-6. Custom structure begins
+6.Custom structure begins

 Custom structure start flag, followed by field data, fields are sorted in ascending order of tags

-7. End of custom structure
+7.End of custom structure

 Custom structure end flag, Tag is 0